isomerpages/nlb-curiocity/_events/Curiocity Showcase 2022/Main Showcase.md

 <br>The Merry Men Works is an experiential studio that designs and builds experiences that invoke a sense of delight in public spaces.
 From carpenters and tinkerers to designers and artists, the team is a diverse mix of hands-on problem solvers who take a project from its initial ideation to its final production.

 **Find out more:**
 <br>Interested to learn the history of entertainment spots in Bras Basah Bugis and Civic District areas?
-Check out this [**resource guide**](https://reference.nlb.gov.sg/guides/sci-tech/sustainability/sustainable-living) for reading materials or explore a [**story map**](https://staging-nlb-curiocity.netlify.app/events/bb-showcase/entertainment) here.
+Go through a **virtual content showcase** on Bras Basah [here](https://staging-nlb-curiocity.netlify.app/events/bb-showcase/entertainment), check out [this](https://reference.nlb.gov.sg/guides/sci-tech/sustainability/sustainable-living) **resource guide** for reading materials, or explore a **story map** [here](https://staging-nlb-curiocity.netlify.app/events/bb-showcase/entertainment).

 ___